Matt-Cowsert/FOCUS_Spec/specification/datasets/contract_commitment/columns/billingcurrency.md

 [*Billing currency*](#glossary:billing-currency) is an identifier that represents the currency of a [*contract commitment*](#glossary:contract-commitment).

+## Requirements

-The BillingCurrency column adheres to the following requirements:
+BillingCurrency adheres to the following requirements:

 * BillingCurrency MUST be present in a Contract Commitment [*FOCUS dataset*](#glossary:FOCUS-dataset).
 * BillingCurrency MUST be of type String.